-In his book, “Perpetuated in Righteousness” Kikawa also attempts to implement a new method of evangelization to the Hawaiians.
-Telling the Hawaiians they are related to Israel and they were called as a group from the other tribes of Israel that were already headed toward the Promised Land.
-Instead, they were called to the Pacific.
-The Bible teaches God Himself was to led Israel to the Promised Land (as promised in Scripture) not elsewhere.
-Kikawa is going against the clear revelation of Scripture by saying this.If this true, they left in disobedience because the Bible never says God called a different group away from the Promised Land to the Pacific.
-If we were to apply a DNA test, we should be able to know if they are from Israel (Semetic) or Middle East as Kikawa claims.
+In his book Perpetuated in Righteousness Kikawa also attempts to implement a new method of evangelization to the Hawaiians.
+He tells the Hawaiians they are related to Israel and they were called as a group from the other tribes of Israel that were already headed toward the Promised Land.
+Instead, the Hawaiians were called to the Pacific.
+The Bible teaches that God Himself led Israel to the Promised Land as promised in Scripture, not elsewhere.
+Kikawa is going against the clear revelation of Scripture by saying this.
+This means they left in disobedience because the Bible never says God called a different group away from the Promised Land to the Pacific.
+If we were to apply a DNA test, we should be able to know if they are from Israel (Semetic) or the Middle East as Kikawa claims.

-He also writes “It may be the Hawaiian people are descended from these ancient Egyptians” (p.67 2nd ed).
+“It may be the Hawaiian people are descended from these ancient Egyptians” (p.67 2nd ed).

 “That the Menehunes could be the people of Menes who became part of Israel.
-That the Hebrew and Polynesian people have a common heritage for a time, are in the genealogies of the Polynesian people” (p.72 2nd ed).
+That the Hebrew and Polynesian people have a common heritage for a time, are in the genealogies of the Polynesian people.” (p.72 2nd ed)

-We know that the genealogies go back no further than 400’s or so.
-It is impossible to trace them back this far.
-In his book, he traced out their route by a map proposing the possible route[s] of the [proto] Polynesians from Israel in the Exodus or from Babylon to the Pacific Ocean.
-Giving not one shred of historical proof he maps them out with dates, with two exodus' for the Proto-Polynesians.
-1500 AD to Melanasia, the other in 1400 AD went to India as Israel entered the Promised Land.
-He proposes that some of the Hebrews that were being led to the Promise land were called away to the Pacific by God.
-This is beyond speculation and pure imagination, not unlike British Israelism.
-Disturbed by the concept that some of the Hebrews going to the Promise land were called to the Pacific I contacted Dr. Fruchtenbaum on this [who is one of the leading Messianic Jewish scholars on Judaic history and culture].
-He wrote in response “‘to claim that the Polynesian peoples ‘may have been part of the nation of Israel for a time’ is one of the more horrendous assumptions in the book.
-There is absolutely no truth to this whatsoever”’ (Dr. Fruchtenbaum has written a 10 page review of the book on the 2nd edition).
-Kikawa must have listened to our concerns, he changed the wording of this in his 4th edition to “may have been part of the people who later became the nation of Israel for a time" (p.
-102), which does not change its meaning.
+We know that accurate genealogies go back no further than the 400 years or so.
+It is impossible to trace them back as far as he claims.
+In his book, he traced out their route by a map proposing the possible route(s) of the [proto] Polynesians from Israel in the Exodus or from Babylon to the Pacific Ocean.
+Giving not one shred of historical proof, he maps them out with dates, with two exodus' for the Proto-Polynesians—1500 B.C. to Melanasia and the other in 1400 B.C. to India as Israel entered the Promised Land.
+He proposes that some of the Hebrews that were being led to the Promise Land were called away to the Pacific by God (Fiji 1300 B.C.).
+This is beyond speculation.
+It is pure imagination, not unlike British Israelism.
+If they came from Babel then they were not Jews (there were none yet).
+If they left from the wilderness journey they could not be Jews because all the faithful Jews entered the Promised Land under Joshua.
+Any other conclusion drawn from these theories is wrong.

-“Our Polynesian genealogies also speak of our journey from Uru, called Ur by our Chaldean brothers” “It was 'Io calling them saying, “To the East, in the midst of the great ocean follow the rising sun!”
-So the course was set to the rising sun, `Io's creation of light and life” (p.41 4th ed.)
+“Our Polynesian genealogies also speak of our journey from Uru, called Ur by our Chaldean brothers” “It was ''Io calling them saying, “To the East, in the midst of the great ocean follow the rising sun!”
+So the course was set to the rising sun, `'Io's creation of light and life” (p.41 4th ed.)

 “According to our genealogies, we then moved from our home in Uru, called Ur of the Chaldees by our Arab brothers.
 Our ancestors sailed down through the Persian Gulf into the Arabian Sea” (p.16, 2nd ed.)